-The graduate committee is extremely important in helping guide students to complete graduation artifacts (thesis, project, poster) that are of high quality and helps the student get to their next desired step, whether that is a job in industry or further graduate education.
+The student's advisor and graduate committee is extremely important in helping guide students to complete graduation artifacts (thesis, project, poster) that are of high quality and helps the student get to their next desired step, whether that is a job in industry or further graduate education.
+The primary advisor may be chair (head) of the committee, or the student may select different faculty members for their committee and the chair of the committee becomes the student's new primary advisor.

-Our department's faculty has a unique blend of advanced skills in our specializations and students should build a committee that will help them bring rigor to their research and challenge them to high levels of professionalism.
+Our department's faculty has a unique blend of advanced skills in our specializations.
+Students should build a committee that will help them bring rigor to their research and challenge them to high levels of professionalism.
 All of our faculty have gone through a very competitive process to be hired in our program, thus they are all well qualified in their area of expertise.
 However, students should be aware that there are several tracks for employment as faculty and some are considered "regular faculty".
 The Graduate School requirements are that at least one member of each committee be "regular faculty".
 Also, when faculty are on sabbatical or working on special research projects they may not have time to serve on a committee certain semesters.
 Students planning their program should also be aware that summer semesters most faculty have very limited availability.
 Thus, it is important to plan substantially ahead of the semester desired for graduation.
-Please ask the director of the master's department for a listing of regular and non-regular faculty and faculty availability to know who is eligible to serve on a committee.
+Students should ask the director of the master's department for a listing of regular and non-regular faculty and faculty availability to know who is eligible to serve on a committee.
 For more details see university rules about the formation of a graduate committee.

-With the approval of the chairperson, an exception may be granted to allow an Emeritus faculty member to serve as one of the three required faculty members on a master's student's examination committee; in addition, an Emeritus faculty member may continue to serve as the chairperson of an examination committee.
+With the approval of the chairperson, an exception may be granted to allow an Emeritus faculty member to serve as one of the three required faculty members on a Plan A master's student's committee; in addition, an Emeritus faculty member may continue to serve as the chairperson of an examination committee.